Current members of the group and visitors:

 and postdoctoral research 2013.
 Stable Isotope Probing-metagenomics of river microbial populations degrading the aromatic pollutant para-nitrophenol (PNP).

 Motonobu Namura.
 MSc 2011.
 Identification of dimethylsulphide degrading microbial populations in a freshwater environment using 13C2-DMS stable isotope probing (SIP).

 Adam Cuthbertson.
-MSc 2011.
+MSc Environmental Bioscience in a Changing Climate 2011.
 Profiling of microbial populations involved in methanethiol degradation.